-Because just like my mother said about stirrup pants and legwarmers.
+Because just like my mother said about stirrup pants, bright blue eyeshadow and legwarmers.

 It’s always a good idea to learn from your mistakes.

-I get e-mails about them all the time.
+This is the living room from the farmhouse.
 When we remodeled the room, I wanted it to be symmetrical after we added the built-ins and I thought two love seats would be perfect in the space.

 The only challenge?
 Telling your husband you want two love seats after he just found the extra money to refinish your wood floors.
 Yikes.

 I knew they had to be affordable and neutral with nail-heads and heavy upholstery to stand up to kids and pets and red kool-aid.
 These mini-sofas fit the bill.
 They were under $500 each and I got them from the Chris Madden Collection at JC Penney years ago.
-At the time, the stationary back cushions didn’t seem like a deal breaker.
+I was in such a hurry to order them that I forgot to check and see if the cushions were removable.
+When they showed up, the stationary back cushions didn’t seem like a deal-breaker.

 Until I lived with them.